ru44/frontendAngular/README.md

-Under All in One Project You don't have to clone this Project instead of you can use All in One Cli
+# Under All in One Project

-# FrontendAngular
+## Please Don't Open This Project

+it's not ready yet and it contains a lot of bugs

+## JS - JAVA - Python - PHP - ASP.NET

+and here is the deal All Backend Frameworks work on PORT = 3000

+and the Frontend Frameworks work on PORT = 8000

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.